ScotGovAnalysis/shiny_cookies/README.md

 Google Analytics (GA) is commonly used with Shiny apps to measure user-interactions.
 Since GA uses cookies to  "remember" what a user has done, it is important to comply with relevant legislation when using this technology.

 This guide explains how to set up a cookie tool ([Cookie Control](https://www.civicuk.com/cookie-control/)) in your Shiny app so users can control whether cookies are stored on their device.
 It includes the source code for [this example Shiny app](https://jsphdms.shinyapps.io/shiny_app_with_cookie_control/) that uses GA.
-The general idea should work for other 3rd party tools such as [Mouseflow](https://mouseflow.com/).
+The general idea should work for other 3rd party tools such as [Mouseflow](https://mouseflow.com/) (although I haven't tested this).

 The important bits are in [ui.R](https://github.com/jsphdms/shiny_cookies/blob/master/ui.R) and the Cookie Control [configuration](https://github.com/jsphdms/shiny_cookies/blob/master/www/cookie_control_config.js).
-You can see a practical application of this approach in the Scottish Government's [Equality Evidence Finder](https://scotland.shinyapps.io/sg-equality-evidence-finder/).
+You can see a real life application of this approach in the Scottish Government's [Equality Evidence Finder](https://scotland.shinyapps.io/sg-equality-evidence-finder/).

 ## Caveats
 - This is not legal advice and I am not an expert in this area of the law or on cookies
-- Following these instructions will not necessarily make your use of cookies compliant with the law
+- Following these instructions will not automatically make your use of cookies compliant with the law.
+There are other things you must take into account which are explained in the guidance linked below.

 ## The law
-A number of laws regulate how data can and cannot be used:
+A number of laws regulate how data can and cannot be used.

-[The GDPR](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/key-definitions/what-is-personal-data/) applies to the processing of personal data.
-This guide assumes one of these apply:
+[The GDPR](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/key-definitions/what-is-personal-data/) apply to the processing of personal data.
+This guide does not cover any aspect of the GDPR and assumes your Shiny app either: does not come under the GDPR or is already compliant with it.

-- Your Shiny app is not being used to process personal data
-- Your Shiny app processes personal data in compliance with the GDPR

 [The PECR](https://ico.org.uk/for-organisations/guide-to-pecr/) give people specific privacy rights in relation to electronic communications.
 There are specific [rules on cookies](https://ico.org.uk/for-organisations/guide-to-pecr/cookies-and-similar-technologies/):

 - tell people the cookies are there
 - explain what the cookies are doing and why
 - get the person’s consent to store a cookie on their device

+This guide explains one approach to implementing the third rule on cookies in a Shiny app.

 ## Steps